SlybootsStudio/iqrpg.guide/labyrinth.md

 Rewards scaled based on your current skill levels.

-Additionally, you get 30-32 Artisan Shards per room.
+Additionally, you get a base amount of `Artisan Shards` (around 100) even if you don't complete any rooms.
+Additional shards seem to be related to total progress.

 ### Artisan Shards